querqy/querqy/README.md

  - `$[?('t1' in @.tenant)]` matches ID1 but not ID2
  - `$[?(@.priority > 1 && @.culture)].culture[?(@.lang=='en)]` matches ID2 but not ID1.
 The expression ```[?(@.priority > 1 && @.culture)]``` first tests for priority > 1 (both rules matching) and then for the existence of 'culture', which only matches ID2.
 Then the 'lang' property of 'culture' is tested for matching 'en'.

+If more than one filter parameters are passed to a Common Rules rewriter, a rule must match all filters before it will be applied.

 #### Rewriter ordering